mattt-liu/Golf-game/README.md

 # have their own methods.
 My main method is inside Golf.java so
 # you'll want to run that file if u want to play it

-# please feel free to borrow chunks of my code and contact me if u
+# please feel free to borrow chunks of my code and reference it and
-# have any questions.
+# contact me if u have any questions.